Searates' Asia Shipping Guide: A must read for importers and exporters

 2. (Duty rate) X (Commercial value of your goods)

-CALCULATING SPAIN CUSTOMS DUTIES
+CALCULATING SPAIN CUSTOM DUTIES

 CIF or CIP: No adjustments required